Ottawa 67's aim to set OHL record with 14th straight playoff win | CBC News

-Victory SAturday would leave them 2 wins from their first Memorial Cup berth since 2005
+Victory Saturday leaves them 2 wins from their first Memorial Cup berth since 2005

+- The 67's beat Guelph 4-3 to set the OHL record for consecutive playoff wins.

-It's been a stellar playoff run for the Ottawa 67's — and with a win this afternoon, it would be a record-setting one, too.
+It's been a stellar playoff run for the Ottawa 67's — and with a win this afternoon, it's a record-setting one, too.

-The 67's are seeking their 14th straight playoff victory when they take on the Guelph Storm at TD Place Arena.
+The 67's earned their 14th straight playoff victory with a 4-3 win over the Guelph Storm at TD Place Arena.

 On Thursday, the club tied the Ontario Hockey League record for consecutive postseason wins, drubbing Guelph 7-2 on home ice.